 The need to be organised

-“Once the volume of jobs come in, you need to organise those jobs — you need a database, you need to know what the fees are, you need to know how much time you’re spending on those jobs, you need to track profitability, you need to know who your clients are, how much work they’re bringing in, are they repeat clients, are they one-off clients, and all of this stuff you can’t really do on a spreadsheet.
+“Once the volume of projects increases, you need to organise those jobs — you need a database, you need to know what the fees are, you need to know how much time you’re spending on those jobs, you need to track profitability, you need to know who your clients are, how much work they’re bringing in, are they repeat clients, are they one-off clients, and all of this stuff you really can’t do on a spreadsheet.

-“Synergy solved all those problems.
-It’s a one-stop shop that allows you to do all of those things, and more.
-We needed to know we could run the business effectively.”
+“Synergy solves all those problems.
+It’s a one-stop shop that allows you to do all of those things and more.
+It lets me know I can run the business effectively.”

 The opportunity for the future